 For stuffiness: grate horseradish, eat wasabi, take fire cider.
 Also do an herb steam with aromatic herbs such as thyme or sage.

-For a wet cough: hysssop, thyme or pine needle tea.
+For a wet cough: hyssop, thyme, or pine needle tea.

 For sore throat or swollen glands: gargle strong sage tea alone or with salt and apple cider vinegar.
 Long steeped chamomile tea.
-Mullein tea or calendula is specifically for swollen glands.
+Mullein tea and calendula are great for swollen glands.

 For chest congestion: thyme/ ginger tea.